rmsrosa/ChainPlots.jl/README.md

 ### Plots.jl

 This depends on the backend and on the themes.
 I haven't tried all combinations.
-Themes were just tested with gr() backend
+Themes were just tested with the `gr()` backend

 See [Plots backends](https://docs.juliaplots.org/latest/backends/)